A MariaDB Primer Guide

 mariadb -u user_name -p -h ip_address db_name

-When prompted to enter your password, enter it.
-If your login is successful you should see something that looks similar to this:
+You are prompted to enter your password.
+If your login is successful, you see a prompt similar to this:

 MariaDB [test]>